Code-Institute-Submissions/rockanrolla/README.md

 - New ways to keep in touch with their favourite music band.

-- Listen to the band's songs easyly and without paying for it.
+- Listen to the band's songs easily and without paying for it.

 __*This site could help them to feel part of the crowd again:*__